pw598/pw598.github.io/README.md

-A place to store educational projects I have invested time in.
+A place to store educational projects I have invested time into.

 https://pw598.github.io/